 Creating Freedom & Self Efficacy Through Safe, Collaborative, and Empowering Services

-Safety, liberation, and empowerment are the cornerstone of clinical practice
+Safety, liberation, and empowerment are the cornerstones of clinical practice.

 Power is to be shared and held by the people

-Dismantling structures that harm clients is a non-negotiable part of staff’s work
+Dismantling structures that harm clients is a non-negotiable part of our work.

-Staff are accountable, honest, responsible, and transparent in their use of power
+Staff are accountable, transparent, and responsible in their use of power.

-Advocacy and campaigning for the rights of LBGTQQIP2SA+people of color, people with disabilities, rural people, and parents is the responsibility of the majority
+Advocacy and campaigning for the rights of LBGTQQIP2SA+people of color, people with disabilities, rural populations, and parents